jsardev/nova-intellij-idea-keybindings.novaextension/README.md

 ---
 Port of IntelliJ IDEA key bindings for Nova.

+> **IMPORTANT NOTE**: This extension has only a few keybindings attached (those which I use personally).
+If you want to have additional ones supported, [feel free to contribute](https://github.com/sarneeh/nova-intellij-idea-keybindings.novaextension).

 ## Usage
 1. Go to **Settings**
 2. Go to **Key Bindings**